Student Juried Exhibits

 Delivery of Accepted Works

-Accepted pieces may be delivered on Sunday, October 9 from 4-5:30pm or Monday, October 10 from 10:30-12:30pm to the Memorial Union Art Gallery, Room 1568 on the first floor.
+Accepted pieces may be delivered on Friday, September 29 from 4-5pm or Monday, October 2 from Sunday, October 9 from 9-10am to the Memorial Union Art Gallery, Room 1568 on the first floor.
 If you are unable to deliver at the designated time, you may make arrangements in advance with for an early drop-off by e-mailing email@example.com.
 No late pieces will be included in the exhibit, without exceptions, so please plan accordingly.

 Exhibit & Reception

-The exhibit will be held in the Memorial Union Art Gallery October 16 - November 16, 2022.
+The exhibit will be held in the Memorial Union Art Gallery October 8 - November 15, 2023.
 Hours are Monday - Friday from 11am-4pm and Sunday from 1-4pm.
-A public reception will be held Wednesday, October 19 at 6:30pm, and students will have the opportunity to meet the juror and hear the award announcements.
+A public reception will be held the week of October 16th, and students will have the opportunity to meet the juror and hear the award announcements.
 The exhibit and reception are open to everyone, so we encourage artists to invite their family and friends.

-The juror will determine the Best of Show ($100), three Merit Awards ($75 each), and two Honorable Mention Awards ($50 each).
+The juror will determine the Best of Show in visual art, apparel design, and poetry with awards of $100.
 The Memorial Union Gallery Coordinator will choose a Purchase Award winner.
 This is a piece that will be purchased by the MU and added to our Permanent Art Collection.
 Only pieces listed for sale can be considered for the Purchase Award.

 When entering your information online, you will need to indicate whether the artwork is for sale or not for sale.
 Pricing artwork can be challenging, so if you aren't sure be sure to take the following into consideration: the cost of the art supplies, the cost of framing, the time it took you to create the artwork, and if the piece is reproducable.
-For example, if you enter a photograph that you can reprint, or if this is one-of-a-kind.
+For example, is this a photograph that you can reprint, or a one-of-a-kind piece?
 Keep in mind that the Memorial Union receives a 20% commission on all art sales, so add that into your final sale price.